tjd1234/cmpt135spring2024/obsidian/135website2024/Separate compilation.md

 }
 ```

 Compared to most other modern programming languages, this is a lot of work just to get separately compiled files.
-But it works, and has stood the test of time.
+But it does work, and has stood the test of time.

 > **Note** C++20  added **modules** to C++, which will hopefully simplify and improve how separate compilation works.
 However, modules are not yet widely available in C++ compilers.